eceusc/project-template/template/README.md

 ### Quick Demo

-If possible, have a "Deploy to Heroku", "Edit with Glitch".
+If possible, have a "Deploy to Heroku", "Edit with Glitch" button.

 ### Prerequisites